munity-master-thesis/docs/docs/design.md

 ## <a id="mock"></a>Mockup

 {: .note }
-> Mockups for the moment are still private, contact _fabio.caputo996@gmail.com_ for schedule an appointment to check them together.
+> Mockups for the moment are still private, please contact _fabio.caputo996@gmail.com_ for schedule an appointment to check them together.